ausgerechnet/cwb-cads/README.md

 ## Review 2024-07-17
 - [x] constellation: enforce min of one filter discourseme?
 - [x] constellation: if no name → name of filter discourseme
-- [ ] mark all required fields as required in API spec
 - [ ] several queries for one discourseme?
   + duplicate queries write NULL / additional column "is\_complete (alternatively: "error", "is\_loading", etc.)" instantanteously → if so: 409